Joscha Kiefer

-Joscha Kiefer (born 8 December 1982) is a German actor and best known for his role as Sebastian von Lahnstein on the soap opera Verbotene Liebe (Forbidden Love).
+Joscha Kiefer (born 8 December 1982) is a German actor and best known for his role as Dominik Morgenstern on the series Soko München.

 Career

 He studied acting for three years in Stuttgart.
 In 2005 Joscha was seen on the Das Erste-Show Ein Fall für B.A.R.Z..
 One year later he had the main role in the motion picture Locked.

 He played theater from 2004 to 2006.

 Verbotene Liebe

 Kiefer joined the cast of the soap opera Verbotene Liebe (Forbidden Love) in fall 2007 as Sebastian von Lahnstein, nephew of patriarch Johannes von Lahnstein.
 He first appeared on-screen on 26 November 2007.
 Soon Sebastian got involved with Lydia Brandner, which became a major love story of the show in 2008.
 However, reviews of the pairing were mixed.
 After a one-night stand with Lydia's mother Katja—in true soap style—vixen Olivia Schneider became interested in Sebastian.
 A triangle between Lydia, Sebastian and Olivia was created which ended with Lydia and Sebastian as the only possible outcome despite chemistry between Olivia and Sebastian.
 Olivia was played by Kristina Dörfer, who would later become Joscha's wife and mother of his daughter Julie Marie.
 In 2009, Kiefer decided not to renew his contract with the show and left Verbotene Liebe after two years.
 The role was recast with actor Sebastian Schlemmer taking the role.